Gordonby/ACS-K8S-Lab-L200/README.md

 ### Success Criteria

 * Run an order load of 1000 records, minimise the number of records lost due to failed requests.
-We will tally the record count, ensure you set the TEAMNAME environment variable correctly on the captureordertd container
+We will tally the record count, ensure you set the TEAMNAME environment variable correctly on the captureordertd:v3 container

 ## Optional Challenge 7 - Deploy MS SQL Server on Linux on Kubernetes